 - Take a square of parchment paper, place on top of each ball and press down on it with the bottom of a glass to flatten it into a burger shape.

-- Place the baking tray with the 4 burgers into the fridge to firm up for 30 minutes.
+- Place the baking tray with the 4 burgers into the freezer to firm up for 30 minutes.

 - After 30 minutes add 2 Tbsp avocado oil to a frying pan and heat up until hot.